 Spider plants (Chlorophytum comosum) are very popular houseplants.
 They are known for their air-purifying qualities and ease of care.
 Here’s how to keep your spider plant happy:

-• Water: Feel the soil with your finger.
-If the top inch feels dry, it’s time to water.
-Easy peasy!
+- Water: Feel the soil with your finger.
+So, if the top inch feels dry, it’s time to water.
+Easy peasy.

-• Soil: Use potting soil that drains well.
+- Soil: You must use potting soil that drains well.
 Your plant doesn’t like wet feet.

-• Pot: Make sure your pot has holes in the bottom.
-This lets extra water escape.
+- Pot: Make sure your pot has holes in the bottom.
+This lets extra water escape with ease.

-• Temperature: Keep your plant in a room that feels comfortable to you.
-If you’re comfy, your plant probably is too.
+- Temperature: Keep your plant in a room that feels comfortable to you.
+So, if you’re comfy, your plant probably is too.

-• Food: During spring and summer, give your plant some fertilizer every few weeks.
-It’s like vitamins for your plant!
+- Food: During spring and summer, give your plant some fertilizer every few weeks.
+So, it’s like vitamins for your plant.

-• Bug watch: Keep an eye out for tiny bugs.
-If you see any, ask at a garden store for help.
+- Bug watch: Keep an eye out for tiny bugs.
+So, if you see any, ask at a garden store for help.

 FAQs